Breidis Prescott

 Breidis Enrique Prescott Consuegra (born May 3, 1983) is a Colombian professional boxer.
-In his early career he had a reputation as a formidable puncher, winning 18 of his first 20 fights by knockout.
-In 2008, Prescott first became known on the world stage when he upset heavily favoured and then-undefeated Olympian Amir Khan, which gave rise to Prescott's nickname of "The Khanqueror".
-His younger brother Daulis Prescott is also a professional boxer.
+In his early career, he had a reputation as a formidable puncher, winning 18 of his first 20 fights by knockout.
+In 2008, Prescott first became known on the world stage when he upset heavily favoured and then-undefeated Olympian Amir Khan.

 Amateur career

 As an amateur, Prescott represented Colombia at the 2003 Pan American Games, where he was stopped in the first round by Lucas Matthysse of Argentina.
 In 2022, Prescott went back to amateur boxing and tried to win the WBL welterweight title which after three rounds was defeated by Richard Willows by unanimous decision.